digital-asset/daml/daml-lf/spec/daml-lf-1.rst

 Number-like literals (``LitNatTyp``, ``LitInt64``, ``LitNumeric``, ``LitDate``, ``LitTimestamp``) are ordered by natural ordering.
 Text-like literals (``LitText`` and ``LitParty``) are ordered lexicographically.
-Contract Ids are ordered as determined by the ledger.
+Contract Ids are ordered as determined by their internal representation.

 Identifiers
 ~~~~~~~~~~~